openhab/openhab-addons/bundles/org.openhab.binding.telegram/README.md

 * message date
 * full name of sender (first name + last name)
 * username of sender
+* chat id (used to identify the chat of the last message)
 * reply id (used to identify an answer from a user of a previously sent message by the binding)

 Please note that the things cannot be used to send messages.
 In order to send a message, an action must be used instead.